Complete Guide to Homemade Cleaning Solutions

 Pet and Child Safety

-DIY cleaners are way safer than store-bought ones, but I still take care.
-For instance, tea tree oil can be toxic to cats, so I stick with lavender in my pet-filled home.
+DIY cleaners are often gentler than store-bought ones, but I still take care.
+For instance, tea tree oil can be risky for some pets, so I stick with lavender in my pet-filled home.
 I store everything in high cabinets and wipe surfaces well to avoid any residue.

 Cleaner Match Tool: Find Your Perfect Eco-Friendly Fix